Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.04.07 (BR)
+- Spending Pane ship building:
-- Spending Pane: Fixed ship building time estimation not using reserves.
+  - Fixed time estimation not using reserves.
+  - Fixed wrong estimation if previous spending was 0.
+  - Fixed wrong estimation if previous ECO was too low.
 - Transport Panel:
   - Auto-refill can be toggled at the same time as setting a value.
   - Completed Help panel with info about default auto-refill state.